PierreSenellart/provsql/doc/source/user/casestudy6.rst

     provsql-studio --dsn postgresql:///air_quality_demo

 and open `http://127.0.0.1:8000/ <http://127.0.0.1:8000/>`_ in a
 browser.

+.. nb:omit-end

 The schema panel lists the fixture's six relations: the four provenance-tracked tables (``stations``, ``calibration_status``, ``readings``, ``historical_readings``) carry the purple :sc:`prov` pill, ``categories`` is plain, and